BenWestgate/Bails/FAQ.md

 6. Your backup USBs won't need fast read performance and can be cheaper models.

 ## How should I handle my backup Bails USB stick?
-4. Keep it under lock and key or hidden and ideally in a tamper evident manner.
+4. Keep it under lock and key and/or hidden and ideally in a tamper evident way.
 5. If someone skilled tampers with your Bails USB stick and you use it without noticing they could steal your bitcoins or monitor your activity.
 6. Keep it cool, high temperatures can cause premature data loss.
 7. Make your backup Bails USB stick look different from your current Bails USB stick.
 8. We recommend using the same passphrase as your current Tails so it is easier to remember
 9. Update or create a new backup Bails USB stick at least every 6 months, more often without A/C.
 10. You can use a third USB stick to create a new backup Bails to quickly replace an off-site backup.

 ## I don't have a computer, what type should I get?